-- You eventually reach Mangrove Road at the point where it becomes Lord Street.
-You simply cross over the road and head into Broxbourne National Nature Reserve.
+- When you reach Mangrove Road/Lane at the point where it becomes Lord Street.
+Cross the road and head into Broxbourne National Nature Reserve.
 Keep going south.

 - After about 10-15 mins you reach Spital Brook.
-Here you turn right, almost walking back on yourself, and keeping the sign to the Danemead Nature reserve on your left and Spital Brook on your right.
-Continue to head west through the woods - with Spital Brook on your right.
-The path eventually becomes an elevated boardwalk before emerging at a gate and a path T juntion.
+Here you turn right, and keeping the sign to the Danemead Nature reserve on your left and Spital Brook on your right.
+Continue to head west through the woods.
+The path eventually becomes an elevated boardwalk before emerging at a gate and a path T-junction.

 - Follow this path through several fields until you reach Brickendon.
 Turn left and head back to the start of the walk.